instrumentisto/medea-turn-rs/bin/README.md

 ## Usage

-Can be configured with a `conf.toml` file.
-Path to the configuration file can be provided via command line argument `--conf /path/to/config.tml`, or via environment variable `export MEDEA_TURN__CONF=/path/to/turn.toml`.
+Can be configured with a `config.toml` file.
+Path to the configuration file can be provided:

-Alternatively can be configured via environment variables, directly or with a `.env` file.
+- either via CLI argument `--conf=/path/to/config.tml`;
+- or via environment variable `MEDEA_TURN__CONF=/path/to/config.toml`.

+`.env` file is also supported.
-If no configuration is provided then the default values will be used.

-Refer to [`turn.toml`](turn.toml) for the configuration options.
+If no configuration is provided, then the default values will be used.
+See the [`config.toml`](config.toml) for the configuration options.